Community Housing

 Project Background

 The Town of Crested Butte received nine parcels of land to be developed for various public uses through the Slate River Annexation in 2020.
 Parcels 5 & 3 were specifically designated for development as affordable housing.
 In 2021, the Town undertook a six-month planning effort for these parcels to understand the community’s expectations for the site and to frame a Request for Proposals from the development community.
 Through this process, the Town selected a well-reputed developer, TWG Development, to develop a 34-unit workforce rental homes on Parcel 5.
 During the fall of 2022 and summer of 2023, the Town undertook environmental remediation of the site under the Voluntary Clean-Up Program with the Colorado Department of Public Health and the Environment and relocated dry utilities to prepare the site for development.
-TWG Development was awarded Low Income Housing Tax Credits in May of 2023 to fund the project.
+TWG Development was awarded Low Income Housing Tax Credits in 2023 to help fund the project.

-Housing Developments
+- Housing Developments

 There are a number of affordable housing projects throughout the town.